Not sure whether to go for a humane Mouse trap or a standard snap trap?

-Whilst using a snap trap is my preferred method of catching Mice, I do not look forward to cleaning up the mess afterward!
-It is fair to say that snap traps can leave a mess, and not just on the trap either!
+While using a snap trap is my preferred method of catching mice, I do not look forward to cleaning up the mess afterward!
+It is fair to say that snap traps can leave a mess, not just on the trap!

-You will need to prepare some equipment before you go and clear up the dead Mouse.
-Here is a list of things I suggest you prepare for the clean up:
+You will need to prepare some equipment before clearing up the dead mouse.
+Here is a list of things I suggest you prepare for the cleanup:

 Cleaning up after humane mouse traps is easy, as the mouse is still alive!

-You will have to clean the local area thoroughly, though, because Mouse droppings can be a hazard to your health.
-Hantavirus can be transmitted through the air and through physical contact.
+You will have to clean the local area thoroughly, though, because mouse droppings can be a hazard to your health.
+Hantavirus can be transmitted through the air and physical contact.

 Do not forget your rubber gloves and respirator mask!

-If you are placing a Mouse trap outside (to stop Mice from reaching your home), you need to consider the environment.
+If you are placing a mouse trap outside (to stop mice from reaching your home), you must consider the environment.

 Specifically, other animals or pets.
-The last thing you want to do is catch your Cat in a snap trap, right?
+The last thing you want to do is catch your cat in a snap trap.

-Not when your Cat is doing an awesome job at keeping the Mice away!
+Not when your cat is doing an awesome job keeping the mice away!

-I suggest that you use a humane Mouse trap if you are placing your Mour trap outside.
-If another animal takes a stroll into the Mouse trap, you can simply release it back into the wild unharmed.
+I suggest you use a humane mouse trap if placing your Mour trap outside.
+If another animal strolls into the mouse trap, you can simply release it back into the wild unharmed.

 When deciding whether to use a snap trap or a humane mouse trap, consider your life circumstances.

 I never put snap traps in a place where small children are likely to play.
-I always consider the best places to put a Mouse trap to ensure it will not be stumbled upon by a Toddler!
+I always consider the best places to put a mouse trap to ensure a toddler will not stumble upon it!

-It is not just Children that you need to be concerned about.
-Anybody can stumble upon a snap trap if they are not expecting it to be there.
+It is not just children that you need to be concerned about.
+Anybody can stumble upon a snap trap without expecting it to be there.